 - The fair value of the loans to joint venture was estimated using the nominal amounts expected to be received at maturity and a discount rate based on prevailing market interest rates adjusted by an internally determined credit spread. - Mortgage loans were carried at amortized cost using the effective interest method of amortization.
-The estimated fair values of long-term borrowings were based on market information, when available, or by discounting future payment of interest and principal at estimated interest rates expected to be available to the REIT as at December 31, 2023 and 2022.
+The estimated fair values of long-term borrowings were based on market information, when available, or by discounting future payment of interest and principal at estimated interest rates expected to be available to the REIT as at March 31, 2024.

 The fair value of the mortgage loans was determined by discounting the cash flows of these financial obligations using December 31, 2023, market rates for debts of similar terms (Level 2).
-Based on these assumptions, the fair value as at December 31, 2023 of the mortgage loans was estimated at CAD\$113,897 (December 31, 2022 - CAD\$133,425) compared with the carrying value before deferred financing costs of CAD\$116,234 (December 31, 2022 - CAD\$134,281).
+Based on these assumptions, the fair value as at March 31, 2024 of the mortgage loans was estimated at \$112,529 (December 31, 2023 -\$113,897) compared with the carrying value before deferred financing costs of \$115,227 (December 31, 2023 -\$116,234).
 The fair value of the mortgages payable varies from the carrying value due to fluctuations in interest rates since their issue.

-- The fair value of tenant deposits was estimated using the nominal amounts expected to be repaid at maturity and a discount rate based on prevailing market interest rates adjusted by an internally determined credit spread. - The fair value of derivative financial instruments is determined based on discounted cash flows using interest rate yield curves and volatility that are observable on an active market, as at the balance sheet date. - The fair value of the Exchangeable Securities is based on the quoted price of the REIT's Units, on the basis that they are exchangeable on a one-to-one basis at the request of the holders of the Exchangeable Securities.
-Other features of the Exchangeable Securities have no significant impact on their fair value.
+- The fair value of tenant deposits was estimated using the nominal amounts expected to be repaid at maturity and a discount rate based on prevailing market interest rates adjusted by an internally determined credit spread. - The fair value of derivative financial instruments is determined based on discounted cash flows using interest rate yield curves and volatility that are observable on an active market, as at the balance sheet date. - The fair value of the Exchangeable Securities is based on the quoted price of the REIT's Units, on the basis that they are exchangeable on a one-to-one basis at the request of the holders of Exchangeable Securities.
+Other features of Exchangeable Securities have no significant impact on their fair value.

-The REIT is exposed to a number of financial risks, including those associated with financial instruments, which have the potential to affect its operating and financial performance.
+The REIT is exposed to several financial risks, including those associated with financial instruments, which have the potential to affect its operating and financial performance.
 These risks include interest rate risk, currency risk, credit risk and liquidity risk.